STEMTOX: From Collaborative Tags to Fine-Grained Toxic Meme Detection via Entropy-Guided Multi-Task Learning: Annotation

 \subsection{Stage II: Fine-grained labelling}

 \textbf{Annotation}: As a pilot step, we randomly sampled 250 toxic memes from the previous stage and had the expert annotators categorise them into three distinct labels.
 These labelled samples were then evenly distributed among the 12 annotators, each of whom annotated all the assigned samples.
-Upon verification, we found that the annotators were performing satisfactorily, and thus proceeded with the final annotation with this group.
-Subsequently, the set of 4,908 toxic samples was categorised into three classes: \textit{hateful}, \textit{dangerous}, and \textit{offensive}.
+Upon verification, we found that the annotators were performing satisfactorily and thus proceeded with the final annotation with this group.
+Subsequently, the set of 4,854 toxic samples was categorised into three classes: \textit{hateful}, \textit{dangerous}, and \textit{offensive}.
 As before, each sample received three independent annotations.
-The annotators achieved a Fleiss’ $\kappa$ agreement score of 0.8197 -- a slight improvement over Stage I -- highlighting the value of multi-stage and multi-pilot studies in enhancing annotation quality.\\ \textbf{Label assignment}: The final label is determined based on the majority vote of the annotators for each sample.
-When no label receives more than one vote (which means equal vote to hateful, dangerous and offensive for that particular sample), we exclude that sample from the dataset and put it in \textit{undecided} category.
-The overall dataset statistics are noted in Table~\ref{tab:dataset_statistics}.
-To maintain the diversity of tags in both the splits, we ensure that each tag appears at least 15\% of the times in the test split, resulting in a total of 1000 test samples and 5,300 training samples.
-Word clouds for label wise tags are presented in Table~\ref{fig:word_clouds} of Appendix~\ref{sec:more_analysis}.
+The annotators achieved a Fleiss’ $\kappa$ agreement score of 0.793 -- a slight improvement over Stage I -- highlighting the value of multi-stage and multi-pilot studies in enhancing annotation quality.\\ \textbf{Label assignment}: The final label is determined based on the majority vote of the annotators for each sample. \ssubha{In total, 26 samples were identified as undecidable cases, where majority voting failed.
+These undecidable instances mainly include posts containing mixed linguistic cues, subtle contextual dependencies or the coexistence of multiple possible categories.
+Given the relatively small number of such instances, final annotations for these cases were determined by expert researchers following the same annotation guidelines to maintain consistency.} The overall dataset statistics are noted in Table~\ref{tab:dataset_statistics}.
+To maintain the diversity of tags in both the splits, we ensure that each tag appears at least 15\% of the time in the test split, resulting in a total of 1,000 test samples and 5,300 training samples.
+Word clouds for label-wise tags are presented in Table~\ref{fig:word_clouds} of Appendix~\ref{sec:more_analysis}.